tpoisot/tpoisot.github.io/papers.md

 # Papers submitted

+**Timothée Poisot**, Manon Lounnas & Michael E Hochberg.
+The structure of natural bacteria-phage bipartite networks favours the maintenance of diversity.
+Submitted to *The ISME Journal*

 **Timothée Poisot**, James D Bever, Peter H Thrall & Michael E Hochberg.
 When protection is not enough - emergence and persistence of protective mutualists in pathogenic communities.
 Submitted to *The American Naturalist*

 **Timothée Poisot**, Sonia Kéfi, Serge Morand, Michal Stanko, Pablo A Marquet & Michael E Hochberg.
 Patterns of co-occurrence between specialists and generalists in natural communities.
 Under review at *The American Naturalist*